northrivergeo/NAIP_Imagery_for_QGIS/README.md

 ========
 * The assumption is you will have the internet for these files to work.
 Granted I don't always have the internet so you might need to download the individual files by US County from http://datagateway.nrcs.usda.gov/
 * In the case of Government Shutdown these links will not work (which is so unbelievably stupid I hate even typing that).
-* There is a chance I don't have some of the links wrokign properly - if so contact me (or correct and I'll merge your changes back in).
+* There is a chance I don't have some of the links working properly - if so contact me (or correct and I'll merge your changes back in).

 I just want to tell you both Good Luck.
 We're all counting on you!